LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn2/studio.rst

 Requirements
 ------------

+.. note::  All of these features only temporarily alter the data.
+If you refresh the page, the original data will appear.

 Edit Rocket Name
 ^^^^^^^^^^^^^^^^
 The rocket name should be clickable and editable like the mission name.
 Alter ``src/app/header/header.component.html``